kcphpug/talk-debugging-2015/README.md

 npm install -g prez
 prez --server --watch
 ````
-Code and markdown may be updated.
+Code and markdown may be updated to easily update slides.